|Quick Facts: Skincare Specialists|

 |Postsecondary nondegree award|

 Skincare specialists usually work in salons and beauty and health spas, and some are self-employed.
-Although most work full time, many work evenings and weekends.
+Part-time work is common, and work schedules may vary and include evenings and weekends.

-Skincare specialists must complete a state-approved cosmetology or esthetician program and then pass a state exam for licensure, which all states except Connecticut require.
+Skincare specialists must complete a state-approved cosmetology or esthetician program and then pass a state exam for licensure.

 Explore resources for employment and wages by state and area for skincare specialists.